 Discounts are not covered by the Employment Standards Act, 2000 (ESA).
 The employer is responsible for deciding whether employees get a discount on products the employer makes or sells, or on services the employer provides.
-The employer is also the one who determines how much the discount will be.
+However, if there is a discount, the employer is the one who determines how much the discount will be.

 An employer may make a deduction from wages to cover the cost of a uniform or other clothing requirements with the signed, specific written authorization from the employee permitting the deduction and setting out the amount of the deduction.